 THCA is known as tetrahydrocannabinolic acid, and while you may have heard of THC, and this may sound like it’s the same thing – it has completely different properties.
 It is a non-psychoactive compound that is also found in the hemp plant.

 Each of these compounds, when working together makes up the full spectrum entourage of CBD oil.
-Even though you may think you’re getting only CBD oil when you grab a bottle, if you’re getting the full spectrum oil, you’re getting a lot more than just CBD.
+Even though you may think you’re getting only Pure CBD hemp oil when you grab a bottle, if you’re getting the full spectrum oil, you’re getting a lot more than just CBD.

 What About CBD Isolate?

 Just in case I’ve made you confused, I want to go over the benefits of CBD by itself as well.
 Again, there are great advantages of using the CBD oil that covers the entourage effect, but CBD by itself, has its own set of assets.
 This is especially true when we are referring to CBD isolate.

 CBD or Cannabidiol means you’re still getting the benefits of the CBD in the hemp plant.
 However, CBD isolate means you’re getting the purest form of CBD which has been extracted from the plant.

 At Kats Botanicals, my favorite way to take CBD isolate is in our CBD gummies.
 This is perfect for someone who may be worried about the THC levels in the full spectrum CBD oil because the CBD isolate contains no THC.
 This means you can still participate in the CBD revolution and your body retains all of the advantages from CBD.